jethrokuan/blog/content/posts/capturing_inbox.md

 ## Capturing Articles {#capturing-articles}

-Org-mode has a neat feature called [org-protocol](https://orgmode.org/worg/org-contrib/org-protocol.html), one of which ties in neatly with org-capture.
-Here, I use a Javascript bookmarklet to automatically add web-pages, PDFs to my inbox.
+Org-mode has a neat feature called [org-protocol](https://orgmode.org/worg/org-contrib/org-protocol.html), which ties in neatly with org-capture.
+Here, I use a Javascript bookmarklet to automatically add webpages and PDFs to my inbox.

 {{< figure src="/ox-hugo/article_capture.gif" caption="Figure 2: Capturing articles with a bookmarklet" >}}